maverick-js/scheduler/README.md

 // Schedule a flush - can be invoked more than once. scheduler.flush();

-// Check during a flush whether task has been served. scheduler.served(taskA);

 // Wait for flush to complete. await scheduler.tick;